Compute summaries of MCMC draws and monitor convergence

 A 3-D array (iterations * chains * parameters) of MCMC simulations from any MCMC algorithm.

-when computing the summaries.
-The default is half of the total number
+The number of warmup iterations to be excluded when computing the summaries.
+The default is half of the total number of iterations.
+If

 A numeric vector specifying quantiles of interest.
-The
+The defaults is

 The number of significant digits to use when printing the summary, defaulting to 1.
 Applies to the quantities other than the effective sample size, which is always rounded to the nearest integer.